Hades1984/First-Solidity-Projects/README.md

   A basic script that ask a user to set value to a three variables (name,age and social security) and then show them in a array as a result

 - `etherprice.sol`
-  A simple calculator that ask for ETH bakance and it's price and then calculate the value.
+  A simple calculator that ask for ETH balance and it's price and then calculate the value.

 - `getbalance.sol`
   Ask a user for an address and then get the balance.